 The analysis phase mainly consists of the following steps:

 - Selecting learning equipment and phases

 Before using ADDIE, you must first examine your training needs because you should only build an instruction if you determine it’s a solution to your problem.
 The analysis phase should answer questions such as:

-- What is the goal for the training?
+- What is the goal of the training?

 - Will the training help?

 - What problem are you trying to fix?

 - Where are you going to conduct your training?